brave-intl/bat-ledger/documentation/Ledger-Practicals.md

 }
 ```

-Using the secretKey, the client signs the publicKey.

 The client then generates a
 [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29)
 to use as a `personaId`,
-and creates a credential after making the `GET /v2/registrar/persona` request:
+and creates a credential by making the `GET /v2/registrar/persona` request:

     <<< GET /v2/registrar/persona
     <<< content-type: application/json; charset=utf-8